Key Takeaway

 The Rodent Thyroid Tumor Finding

 In preclinical animal studies, tirzepatide caused thyroid C-cell tumors in rats, including medullary thyroid carcinoma (MTC).
 This finding is consistent with what has been observed with other GLP-1 receptor agonists, including semaglutide and liraglutide.
 The FDA requires a boxed warning about this risk on tirzepatide's label.
-However, the relevance of this finding to humans remains uncertain.
+But the relevance of this finding to humans remains uncertain.
 Rats have a substantially higher density of GLP-1 receptors on their thyroid C-cells compared to humans, and the tumor-promoting mechanism observed in rodents may not translate to human physiology.

 Human Clinical Trial Data